-If such a proposal is adopted, it might require banks to reflect write-offs of the unsecured portion of the converted loan immediately in the financial statements of banks.
-As a result, if this proposal is adopted in its current form, it would negatively affect the capital position of Polish banks including the Guarantor and potentially force banks to seek additional equity capital.
-It may also trigger downgrades of banks' ratings.
-In addition, converting CHF denominated loans into local currency would lead to an open short FX position for banks, which would need to be hedged or converted producing additional significant re-financing costs for banks, including the Guarantor.
+If the draft bill or other a proposal concerning CHF loan conversion is adopted, it might require banks (including the Guarantor) to reflect large write-offs in their financial statements.
+As a result, it would negatively and materially affect the capital position of Polish banks including the Guarantor and potentially force banks to seek additional equity capital at similar time periods.
+It may also trigger downgrades of banks' ratings and potential pressure on deposit pricing, particularly from corporate clients.
+If the bill is adopted, it would lead to an open short FX position for banks operating in Poland, which would need to be hedged or converted producing additional significant re-financing costs for banks, including the Guarantor.
+Given the potential magnitude of the required conversion the CHF/PLN exchange rate might weaken further, leading to additional losses during the conversion process.

-The proposal is in a preliminary form.
-There can be no assurance that the current KNF proposal will be adopted in its current form or at all, or that a different proposal will not be adopted with adverse consequences for the Polish banking sector and the Guarantor.
-If a proposal is adopted which seeks to reduce the impact of the SNB Announcement on borrowers by sharing any losses with banks in Poland which extended CHF denominated loans, then this is likely to have an adverse effect on the business, financial condition and results of operations of the Group.
+If the draft bill or any other proposal which seeks to reduce the indebtedness of CHF borrowers by sharing any losses with banks in Poland is adopted, then this is likely to have a material adverse effect on the business, financial condition and results of operations of the Group.